ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 4. Output number of matched pairs used when calculating links.
 5. Periodicity options of Quarterly and Annually.
 6. [Mean/Median when missing auxiliary values for Construction.](#median) [It is the final step of the priorety list.](#mean)

+## Error handling

+In the case of errors occuring the method must not emit any output records.
+In addition a suitable error must be emitted.

 ## References